3 Ways to Stop People Pleasing by Honoring Your Needs

 A final note

-Stopping the people pleasing pattern is not about becoming cold or selfish.
-It is about making your needs just as important as everyone else’s.
-Real kindness has to include you too.
+Stopping the people pleasing pattern is about making your needs just as important as everyone else’s.
+Real kindness has to include you, too.